JonasKong/List_inArraySlots/List_inArraySlots_v0/README.md

 Methods
 - Return the length of the list
 - Append an element to the list
-- Double the size of a list
+- Double the size of the list
+- Get an element of the list
+- Change an element of the list

 ###### The UserOfList class should not input duplicate values in the list.